Non-Commutative Gauge Theory at the Beach: The minitwistorial theory/ vertex algebra correspondence

 Here we determine the operator products of the vertex algebra $\cC$ corresponding to dKP theory directly on correspondence space.
 This is achieved by demanding gauge invariance of the bulk-defect coupling $\exp{I[a,v_s]}$.

-At tree level the variation of the bi-local term $\tfrac{1}{2}I[a,v_s]^2$ under the linear part of an infinitesimal gauge transformation cancels against the non-linear variation of the local term $I[a,v_s]$.
-The former picks out the singular part of the operator product of states $v_s(\lambda)$, whereas the latter is determined by the cubic vertex in Poisson-Chern-Simons theory.
+At tree level the variation of the bi-local term \smash{$\tfrac{1}{2}I[a,v_s]^2$} under the linear part of an infinitesimal gauge transformation cancels against the non-linear variation of the local term $I[a,v_s]$.
+The former picks out the singular part of the operator product of states $v_s(\lambda)$, whereas the latter is determined by the cubic vertex in Poisson--Chern--Simons theory.